bhushan-patil10/SQL-Baseball_league_project/README.md

 - Teams played for
 - Physical attributes like height and weight

-As a data analyst intern, my assignment was to dig into the data and generate valuable insights using SQL.
+As a data analyst, our assignment was to dig into the data and generate valuable insights using SQL.

 ---